 Cannabichromene, or CBC, is the third of the three primary cannabinoids, after THC and CBD.
 CBC develops into a cannabinoid in the same manner as THC and CBD.
 The parent cannabinoid, CBGa, converts into three acid groups: THCa, CBDa, and CBCa.
 These compounds then convert into the mature cannabinoids: THC, CBD, and CBC.

 Like CBD, CBC is non-intoxicating.
 Preliminary research into CBC has been conducted.
 But decades of prohibition has limited our understanding of possible health benefits into cannabinoids like CBC until recent years.

 Cannabinoid Guide: Conclusions

-By reading this guide to cannabinoids, we hope you gained a greater appreciation for the complexity of cannabis.
+By reading this guide to cannabinoids, you gained a greater appreciation for the complexity of cannabis, we hope.
 As discussed, the cannabis plant can produce as many as 150 distinct cannabinoids, a far greater number than we covered in this article.

 Please keep in mind that all the studies quoted and cited in this article are pre-clinical in nature.
 That means the findings are preliminary and should not be taken as medical claims made by Cornbread Hemp.

 More research into the effects of cannabinoids needs to be done.
 Until then, curious people need to do their own research to draw their own conclusions.

 What role does CBGa play in the development of cannabinoids?